tpill90/steam-lancache-prefill/docs/mkdocs/detailed-command-usage/Prefill.md

 ## Example usage

 !!!
 Note
     This command will automatically include any apps that have been selected using `select-apps`, regardless of any additional optional flags specified.
+The exception to this is `--appid`, which will only prefill the specified app(s), ignoring the apps selected using `select-apps`.

 Initiating a `prefill` run is as simple as running the following from the terminal:
 ```powershell